ZoomyCat/lucid/lob/README.md

 This is the documentation on the Lucid OS Bugtracker and how to effectively use the bugtracker.

-Warning: It is important to follow the workflow in this documentation
+It is important to follow the workflow in this documentation because I do not know how to fix if you put something in the wrong place.
+I do however know how to delete items that conflict with future design workflow.
+Following the guidelines laid out here will ensure work that you do on the bug tracker is useful.

-    because I do not know how to fix if you put something in the wrong place.
-I do however know how to delete what people did that screwed up future workflow.
-Following the guidelines laid out here will ensure work that you do on the bug tracker is not simply deleted, I do not want anyones time wasted so please follow these guidelines.
+Everything is done in a modular way.
+In how we do nearly everything even if we do not use modular packages yet.
+If branching something out makes the larger picture easier understand then that is how it should be done.
+We should create a new project if we are using a different git repository so that no matter where you go things are at the very least similar and understandable.

 Location
 =====